Ertersy40/Taylordle/README.md

 ### privacy-policy Directory

 - **index.html**: HTML file for the privacy policy page.
+Styling and js is not necessary

 ### scripts Directory

-Contains all the JavaScript files used in the website:
+Contains all the JavaScript files used in the main game:
 - **cookies.js**: Manages cookie consent.
+Temporarily disabled.
 - **gameLogic.js**: Contains the core game logic.
 - **initialisation.js**: Handles the initialization of the game.
+Includes event listeners
 - **modals.js**: Manages the display of modals.
 - **settingsSwitches.js**: Handles the settings toggles.
+(Hard mode and arrow direction)
 - **sharing.js**: Manages the sharing functionality.
+(Sharing to socials/copying to clipboards)

 ### styling Directory

 Contains all the CSS files used for styling the website:
 - **ads.css**: Styling for advertisements.
-- **animations.css**: Contains animation styles.
+- **animations.css**: Contains animation keyframes.
-- **fonts.css**: Font styling.
+- **fonts.css**: Font defining and setting.
-- **globals.css**: Global styles for the website.
+- **globals.css**: Global selector styles for the website.
 - **modals.css**: Styling for modals.
 - **style.css**: Main stylesheet for the website.

 ## Scripts and Styles

 All JavaScript files are located in the `scripts` directory and all CSS files are in the `styling` directory.
-Each script and style file is modular and handles specific aspects of the website to keep the code organized and maintainable.
+Each script and style file is modular and handles specific aspects of the website in an attempt to keep the code organized and maintainable.

 ## Fonts

 Custom fonts used in the website are stored in the `fonts` directory.
-This includes various font files in both `.woff` and `.woff2` formats for compatibility across different browsers.
+This includes various font files in both `.woff` and `.woff2` formats.

 ## Contact and Legal Pages

 The `contact-us` directory contains files related to the contact page, and the `privacy-policy` directory contains the privacy policy page.
-These directories help in organizing the code specific to these pages separately from the main game logic and styling.
+They are in directories so the url shows /contact-us instead of /contact-us/index.html.

 ---